Managing Calls through the Web Interface

 # Mixing settings

-When using the MCU feature, you can adjust the video stream mixing parameters "on the fly" during a video call.
+When using the MCU function, you can adjust video stream mixing parameters "on the fly" during a video call.
 To do this, select Conference layout in one of the image output blocks.
 At the top of the block, a dropdown button MCU setup will appear, where you can:

 enable MCU usage;